Which AI Chatbot Should You Pay For in 2026?

 Is Claude Pro worth $20 a month?

 Yes, if you mainly write, edit, and work with documents.
-Claude Pro is $20 monthly or $17 per month billed annually, and adds much higher usage, access to more models including Fable 5, Research, Claude Code, and Microsoft 365 integration on top of the free plan's Sonnet 5.
+Claude Pro is $20 monthly or $17 per month billed annually, and adds much higher usage, Opus 5 (Anthropic's newest Opus model, included since July 24, 2026), Research, Claude Code, and Microsoft 365 integration on top of the free plan's Sonnet 5.

 Is there a good AI plan cheaper than $20 a month?